Information Security Policy

 - Shorter and more accessible.

-The ISP 4.0 provides the foundation for the information security governance program, which includes standards, procedures, training and awareness material, all of which are used to protect government information and information systems
+The ISP 4.0 (PDF) provides the foundation for the information security governance program, which includes standards, procedures, training and awareness material, all of which are used to protect government information and information systems

 ‘Security is everyone’s responsibility’